 We executed above loop 5 times and found that average time per loop with range() is 92.8 millisecond.
 Speed test with Python xrange() function

 python -m timeit 'for i in xrange(1000000):' ' pass'

 We executed above loop 5 times and found average time per loop with xrange() is 52.3 millisecond.
 So it’s clear now xrange is faster and saves memory.

 - As you know,

-xrangedoesn’t generate a static list at run-time as range does. xrange() creates the values on demand as you need them using a technique called yielding.
+xrangedoesn’t generate a static list at run-time as the range does. xrange() creates the values on-demand as you need them using a technique called yielding.

 range ()function produced all numbers instantaneously before the for loop started executing.

 range() function is it uses a considerable amount of memory if you are producing a vast range of numbers.

 xrange() function always produces the next number on the fly, i.e. only keeps one number in memory at a time to consume less memory.

 Should we always favor xrange over a range()